I have been practicing my fire starting skills without using any matches or lighters and so can you!

 Since I make every attempt to do a daily cook out on my Kamado Joe grill, I think lighting up my charcoal is a good way to get some fire making practice, check out this earlier post!
 No waiting until a camping weekend to get that much needed practice!! <-- note the two exclamation points......

-Think of some way you can get some practice, as trying and doing is much better than reading, --about learning and honing your essential and potentially lifesaving doing stuff outdoors skills.
+Think of some way you can get some fire making practice, as trying and doing is much better than reading, --about learning and honing your essential and potentially lifesaving doing stuff outdoors skills.

-All you need is a small airtight metallic container of some sort, --you need an old 100% cotton tee shirt, and lastly, --some hot coals.
-Read that tee shirt tag, it must be 100% cotton for this to work.
+All you need is a small airtight metallic container of some sort, — you need an old 100% cotton tee shirt, and lastly, — some hot coals.
+Read that tee shirt tag that always pokes the back of your neck, it must be 100% cotton for this process.
 It does not need to be white; a dyed tee shirt will work.